Welcome to When's That!

 · Add notes to each event so you can remember the important details.

-· Home Screen and Lock Screen widgets!
+· Beautiful Home Screen and Lock Screen widgets!

-· Amazing new complications for the Watch!
+· Amazing complications for the Watch!

 · Events can be added to Spotlight Search, so you can jump straight into an event from the search screen on your Home Screen.